 Private Placement of Convertible Debt.
 In 2004, we completed a private placement of \$90.0 million of 2.875% convertible senior subordinated debentures due in 2034.
-Cumulatively to date through April 2, 2011, we have repurchased convertible debentures in the principal amount of \$68.2 million, on the open market.
-As of April 2, 2011, the principal amount of the convertible debentures totaled \$21.9 million.
-The debentures are our direct, unsecured senior subordinated obligations and rank junior in right of payment to our existing bank revolving line of credit and any future secured indebtedness that we may designate as senior indebtedness.
-Contractual interest of approximately \$0.3 million is payable on June 15, 2011.
+On June 15, 2011, we repurchased the remaining principal amount of the outstanding debentures plus accrued and unpaid interest, which amounted to \$21.9 million and \$0.3 million, respectively.